moddroid94/terabithia-music-bridge/README.md

 ## ✨ Features (WIP)

-- 🧠 **Smart Discovery**: Get recommendations based on multiple API sources and custom prompts.
+- 🧠 **Smart Discovery**: Get recommendations based on multiple API sources and prompts.
-- ⚙️ **Multi Playlist Generation**: Generates multiple playlists based on the prompt and parameters.
-- 🕹️ **Pluggable API**: Common interfaces allows to add APIs with ease (for devs).
 - 🔍 **Automated Matching**: Searches and matches tracks across Audio API sources.
-- 💾 **Seamless FLAC Downloader**: Downloads FLAC files and organizes them into your library's folder structure.
+- 💾 **Seamless FLAC Downloader**: Downloads FLAC files and organizes them into folders.
 - 🏷️ **Clean Tagging**: Automatically applies Vorbis tags from the audio source to keep track consistency and your library accurate.
 - 🎼 **Playlist Generation**: Creates standard relative `.m3u8` files for instant import into Navidrome or any other player.
+- ⏲️ **Persistent Fault Tolerant Scheduler**: Schedule based on cron or simple intervals, automatically coalesce missed runs, store on SQlite DB.
+- 🪵 **Exhaustive logs**: We love nature, logs are thread specific and level can be set easily from config, No tree harmed.
 - 🛠️ **System Agnostic**: Works on any filesystem; if your player can read a folder, it can use Terabithia.
+- 🕹️ **Pluggable API**: Common interfaces allows to add source APIs with ease (for devs).

 <br>